ibm-cloud-docs/FileStorage/data-security.md

 # Securing your data in {{site.data.keyword.filestorage_short}}
 {: #mng-data}

-{{site.data.keyword.cloud}} prioritizes security and understands the critical need to encrypt data for protection.
-For {{site.data.keyword.filestorage_full}} that is provisioned with either Endurance or Performance options, provider-managed encryption is enabled by default, at no extra cost and with no performance impact.
+Your data is protected with provider-managed encryption that's enabled by default at no extra cost and with no performance impact for all file storage volumes.
 {: shortdesc}

 The provider-managed encryption-at-rest feature uses the following industry standard protocols: